 6.1 An inventory of the solar system p.
 146. Not much here-just a description of this chapter.
-Notice the emphasis that will be given to extrasolar planets (=planets discovered orbiting other stars).
-That is a major theme for this part of the course.
+Notice the emphasis that will be given to extrasolar planets (=planets discovered orbiting other stars), which is part of Ch.
+15 and is emphasized more strongly in the lecture slide outlines: A huge emphasis in this part of the course.
 6.2 Measuring the planets p.
 148.